apache/metron-bro-plugin-kafka/README.md

 }
 ```

+#### Notes
+ * `logs_to_send` is mutually exclusive with `$pred`, thus for each log you want to set `$pred` on, you must individually setup a `Log::add_filter` and refrain from including that log in `logs_to_send`.
+ * In Bro 2.5.x the bro project introduced a [logger function](https://www.bro.org/sphinx/cluster/index.html#logger) which removes the logging functions from the manager thread, and taking advantage of that is highly recommended.
+If you are running this plugin on Bro 2.4.x, you may encounter issues where the manager thread is taking on too much responsibility and pinning a single CPU core without the ability to spread the load across additional cores.
+In this case, it may be in your best interest to prefer using a bro logging predicate over filtering in your Metron cluster [using Stellar](https://github.com/apache/metron/tree/master/metron-stellar/stellar-common) in order to lessen the load of that thread.
+ * You can also filter IPv6 logs from within your Metron cluster [using Stellar](https://github.com/apache/metron/tree/master/metron-stellar/stellar-common#is_ip).
+In that case, you wouldn't apply a predicate in your bro configuration, and instead Stellar would filter the logs out before they were processed by the enrichment layer of Metron.
+ * It is also possible to use the `is_v6_subnet()` bro function in your predicate, as of their [2.5 release](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-5), however the above example should work on [bro 2.4](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-4) and newer, which has been the focus of the kafka plugin.

 ### Example 6 - Sending a log to multiple topics

-In order to send a single bro log to multiple topics, you need to create a custom filter.
-In this example, the RADIUS and DNS logs are sent to the bro topic (the default topic), and the RADIUS log is also sent to the shew_bro_radius topic of the same kafka cluster.
+You are able to send a single bro log to multiple different kafka topics in the same kafka cluster by overriding the default topic (configured with `Kafka::topic_name`) by creating a custom bro `Log::Filter`.
+In this example, the DHCP, RADIUS, and DNS logs are sent to the "bro" topic; the RADIUS log is duplicated to the "shew_bro_radius" topic; and the DHCP log is duplicated to the "shew_bro_dhcp" topic.

 ```
 @load packages/metron-bro-plugin-kafka/Apache/Kafka
-redef Kafka::logs_to_send = set(RADIUS::LOG, DNS::LOG);
+redef Kafka::logs_to_send = set(DHCP::LOG, RADIUS::LOG, DNS::LOG);
+redef Kafka::topic_name = "bro";
 redef Kafka::kafka_conf = table(
     ["metadata.broker.list"] = "server1.example.com:9092,server2.example.com:9092"
 );